gyorilab/indra_db/rest_api/README.md

 ## The Statement Endpoints

-For all queries, an API key is required, which is passed as a parameter `api-key` to any/all queries.
+For all queries, an API key is required, which is passed as a parameter `api_key` to any/all queries.
 Below is detailed documentation for the different endpoints of the API that return statements (i.e. those with the root `/statements`).
 All endpoints that return statements have the following options to control the size and order of the response: